-Contributing to core by fixing a bug or other issue
+Contributing to core by fixing a bug or other problem

 If you discover a bug or problem in Backdrop and would like to contribute by fixing it, you can follow this overall process:

-- Report the issue by creating an issue in the Backdrop Issue Queue.
-Others may give feedback on the issue; whether they've seen it too, whether or not they can reproduce it, possible workarounds or approaches to fix it.
+- Report the problem by creating an issue in the Backdrop Issue Queue.
+Others may provide feedback on the issue; whether they've seen the problem as well, whether or not they can reproduce it, possible workarounds or approaches to fix it.

-- If you're going to work on a fix yourself, start by forking Backdrop core to your local repository.
+- If you're going to work on a fix yourself, start by forking Backdrop core, and cloning it into your local.

 - Make your changes that fix the problem.

-- Create a Pull Request for your changes.
+- Create a Pull Request (PR) for your changes.
 Make sure your PR includes "Fixes [URL of issue]" in its description.
-When you create the PR, a set of tests will automatically run with the results appearing at the bottom of the page of the PR.
-If the tests happen to fail, you may need to make further changes and update your PR before moving to the next step.
+When you create the PR, a set of tests will automatically run, with the results appearing at the bottom of the page of the PR.
+If the tests happen to fail, you may need to make further changes, and update your PR before moving to the next step.

-- Get one or more other people to review your PR.
+- Get one or more other people to review and test your PR.
 They might have suggestions or requests that result in further updates to the PR.

-- Remove the "PR - needs code review" label from the issue.
+- Remove the "pr - needs code review" and "pr - needs testing" labels

-- Add the "PR - ready to be committed" label to the issue.
+- Add "pr - ready to be committed" label.

-- Get someone else in the contrib group to remove that label and add a milestone (the version of Backdrop that will be released with this change).
-This can be the final reviewer if the "milestone candidate" label was already present.
+- Get someone else in the contrib group to remove the "milestone candidate" label, and add a numerical milestone (the version of Backdrop that will be released with this change).
+This can be the final reviewer from step 7 if the "milestone candidate" label was already present.
 The milestone label should typically be the next bugfix release.

 - Get a core committer to do the final code review and merge.